2018 AFC U-23 Championship final: Snowy conditions

-The match was played in heavy snow, under –2°C, which was relatively very cold, and it had been suggested that the match be delayed due to snowfall.
+The match was played in heavy snow, under −2 °C, which was relatively very cold, and it had been suggested that the match be delayed due to snowfall.
 However, the AFC turned down the request and ordered the match to continue.
 After the end of the first half, the AFC asked that the snow be cleared from the field, and it took around thirty minutes to one hour until the match could be continued.
 It was criticised in the aftermath of the match, both by Uzbek and Vietnamese fans, as both teams were not accustomed to play in such harsh weather conditions.

 Uzbekistan's team shirt

 In the first half, the Uzbeks were permitted by the AFC to wear all-white, despite heavy snow storms across the city.
 Because of this, not only the Vietnamese, but even the Uzbek players found themselves very hard to find and see their own players on the field.
-To solve the problem, the Uzbeks had changed to blue uniforms in the second half of the match.
+To solve the problem, the Uzbeks had changed to blue shirts in the second half of the match.